samhoogantink/multerize/README.md

 #### `R2Storage`

 The R2 storage engine gives you full control on storing files to your R2 bucket.
-This options can only be used inside CloudFlare Workers
+This option can only be used inside CloudFlare Workers

 ```typescript
 const storage = new R2StorageProvider<Env>({